 Former state Sen. Jill Tokuda beat state Rep. Patrick Pihana Branco for the Democratic nomination for that seat, Hawaii’s 2nd Congressional District.

 Among Republicans, former U.S. Air Force intelligence analyst and businessman Joe Akana defeated business owner Joseph Webster.

-Hawaii is a vote-by-mail state so voters began mailing their ballots and placing them in drop boxes across the islands late last month.
-Election clerks in each county made a few voter service centers available for people registering to vote at the last minute or voting in person.
+Hawaii is a vote-by-mail state so voters have been mailing their ballots and placing them in drop boxes across the islands since late last month.
+Election clerks in each county have made a few voter service centers available for people registering to vote at the last minute or voting in person.

 In the 1st Congressional District, incumbent U.S. Rep. Ed Case beat attorney and political newcomer Sergio Alcubilla in the Democratic primary.
-Case in the general election will face former U.S. Navy SEAL Conrad Kress, who defeated two other candidates to win the Republican primary.
+Conrad Kress, Patrick Largey and Arturo Reyes are competing for the Republican endorsement.

 In the U.S. Senate race, sitting U.S. Sen. Brian Schatz defeated Democratic primary challenger Steve Tataii, a conflict resolution consultant.
 Tataii made an unsuccessful bid for Congress in 2016.

 In the Republican primary for U.S. Senate, state Rep. Bob McDermott beat five other candidates.